CosmicMind/Graph/README.md

 			button = GKEntity(type: "ToolbarButton")
 		}

-		// add the button as the Object in the Action structure action.addObject(button)
+		// add the button as an Object for the Action action.addObject(button)

 		// save everything to the Graph